Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

 170:    On the morning of 9/11, there were only 37 passengers on United 93-33 in addition to the 4 hijackers.
 This was below the norm for Tuesda mornings during the summer of 2001.
 But there is no evidence that the hijackers manipulated passenger levels or purchased additional seats to facilitate their operation.
 ```
+- _(Second Version)_ Insteading of using the command "cd", we accessed to the chapter-2.txt by typing "docsearch/technical/911report/chapter-2.txt".
+The order is using command "grep -n", typing the text in "chapter-2.txt" file, and typing "docsearch/technical/911report/chapter-2.txt".

 ```
 [cs15lfa22df@ieng6-202]:~:278$ grep -n February docsearch/technical/911report/chapter-2.txt